PidiGalaxies/photomass/README.md

 `RA`, `Dec`: coordinates of the `OBJECT` in deg

-`log(M*[Msun])`: the estimate of the logarithm of the galaxy stellar mass computed by Eq(1) of Ebrova et al. (2025), where Msun is the sollar masses.
+`log(M*[Msun])`: the estimate of the logarithm of the galaxy stellar mass computed by Eq(1) of Ebrova et al. (2025), where Msun is the sollar masses using calibrations - E: Eskew et al. (2012), M: Meidt et al. (2014), Q: Querejeta et al. (2015)

 The next set of variables is calculated for different filters:
  - `Ext`: Galactic extinctions in DES filters from Schlafly & Finkbeiner (2011) using NASA/IPAC Extragalactic Database (NED)
- - `Mag`: extinction-correlated absolute magnitude calculated from the galaxy distance and the GLAFIT Integrated magnitude
+ - `Mag`: extinction-correlated absolute magnitude calculated from the galaxy distance and the GLAFIT Integrated magnitude (includes K-correction with option --K)
  - `Sersic index`: Sersic index of the GALFIT model
  - `R_e`: effective radius of the GALFIT model - in pixels and arcsec
  - `Axis ratio`: axis ratio of the GALFIT model
  - `Position angle`: positioning angle of the GALFIT model (North=0, East=90)
+ - `Mag_without_K-correction`: extinction-correlated absolute magnitude calculated from the galaxy distance and the GLAFIT Integrated magnitude before K-correction

 `Distance`: value from input or from NED redshift (using WMAP9 model from astropy)